ultreyaonline/standalone/DEVELOPERS.md

 To “trap” all the emails, [MailTrap.io](https://mailtrap.io) is a handy service.
 Simply configure MAIL_USERNAME and MAIL_PASSWORD in your local `.env` file with the SMTP settings from your Mailtrap account.

+If you're interested in a local/desktop application for email testing you may wish to try https://usehelo.com/ as a convenient tool.